shitana/articles/Ansible Inventories/section_3 dvanced Techniques for managing Ansible Inventory.md

-# Section 3: Advanced Inventory Techniques
+# Section 3: Advanced Techniques for managing Ansible Inventory

 In this section, we’ll explore advanced techniques for managing Ansible inventory.
 These techniques are essential when dealing with complex environments, dynamic infrastructures, and custom requirements that go beyond the capabilities of standard static and dynamic inventories.